dmonty2/audacity-pemf/README.md

 Audacity - Pulsed Electromagnetic Field (PEMF) waveform generator.
 This is a waveform generator for pulsing a magnet. https://en.wikipedia.org/wiki/Pulsed_electromagnetic_field_therapy

+Disclaimer:  These plugins are not intended for the diagnosis, treatment or cure of any physical or medical condition.
+If you are experiencing symptoms of a physical or medical condition, you should seek the advice of your medical professional immediately.
+There may be opinions expressed about PEMF, however they should not be interpreted as medical advice.

 Use Google Scholar to find peer reviewed double-blind papers what PEMF is used for.
-It works at both the molecular and cellurlar levels.
+These plugins are for the purpose of finding optimal ways to generate electormagnetic pulses.

 I was introduced to a PEMF machine that helped several family ailments.
 The machine was very expensive so I decided to build one.
 General idea is to find some good frequencies that drive the magnet at a fast rate and at the same time pulse that frequency on/off at a low rate.

-pemf-v1.ny - Is for generating a single freqency.
+pemf-v1.ny - Is for generating and testing single freqencies.
 Used this to test the amp and magnetic coil.
 Also created 1 minute frequencies and looped them.
 There are some shortcomings that still need to be worked on on this.

-pemf-list.ny - Is for pasting lists of freqencies to create a longer varied PEMF session.
+pemf-list.ny - Is for generating and testing multiple frequencies.
+Pasting lists of freqencies to create a longer varied PEMF session.
  - Grab a list of frequencies http://www.electroherbalism.com/Bioelectronics/FrequenciesandAnecdotes/CAFL.htm
  - The above list does not include pulse rate.
 I used the lower frequencies < 50 to pulse the magnet which is running at the higher frequencies.
  - frequency@pluserate:minutes,frequency2@pulserate2:minutes2,... comma seperated sets.  frequency the magnet runs at, [ optional @pulserate for magnet on/off Hz], [ optional :minutes to run ]